 100 million marine animals die each year due to plastic pollution

 As a result of plastic pollution, 100 million marine animals die each year.
-Out of this 100 million marine animals, about 1,000,000 marine mammals die every year.
-Many marine wildlife mistake plastic wastes as prey, which ultimately leads to deaths due to the inability to swim properly, or due to internal injuries.
+Out of these 100 million marine animals, about 1,000,000 marine mammals die every year.
+Many marine wildlife mistake plastic wastes for prey, which ultimately leads to deaths due to the inability to swim properly or due to internal injuries.
 This huge amount of deaths would have decreased if businesses and individuals reduce, reuse and recycle plastics.

 9% of plastics are being recycled